 There are two different markets in Covent Garden: the Apple Market and the Jubilee Market.
 The Apple Market is the permanent Market at Covent Garden that happens seven days a week.
 The Jubilee Market takes place in Jubilee Hall at the South side of the Covent Garden piazza.
 It is a smaller market than the Apple Market but it is still open seven days a week.

 In general, the markets are smaller than other London markets such as Portobello market or Spitalfields market.
-However, it is a very central market and great for pottering around and soaking up the atmosphere.
+However, it is a central market and ideal for pottering around and soaking up the atmosphere.